AdamBoley/Viscosity-Calculator/README.md

 # **Accessibility**

 In contrast to my previous project, which contained a great many images, this project contains none.
-Therefore, there are no accessibility attributes such as aria-label or aria-labelledby.
+Therefore, there is no need for accessibility attributes such as aria-label or aria-labelledby.

 However, the Viscosity Calculator has been constructed with visually impaired users in mind.